gokulmInfy/m2x-arduino/README.md

 Arduino M2X API Client
 =====================

+**NOTE**: We've [changed](https://github.com/attm2x/m2x-arduino/commit/ca3a5484b371f011a30a523465b9aa517d61db25) one API to avoid ambiguity, if you are using the older version of client library, you might need to fix your code.

 The Arduino library is used to send/receive data to/from [AT&amp;T's M2X service](https://m2x.att.com/) from [Arduino](http://www.arduino.cc/) based devices.

 **NOTE**: Unless stated otherwise, the following instructions are specific to [Arduino Uno](http://arduino.cc/en/Main/arduinoBoardUno) boards.
 If you are using other boards, the exact steps may vary.

 Getting Started
 ==========================